-Use the interactive chart below to see how your income level may affect your tax rateTax rate The rate at which you or a business pays tax on income.
+Try the interactive chart below to see how your income level may affect your tax rateTax rate The rate at which you or a business pays tax on income.
 Often stated as a percentage, such as 25%.+ read full definition.
-Note that the results are approximate and are meant for illustrative purposes only.

 The government sets the tax rates and brackets.
 They may change from year to year.
-Find out the current tax rates.
+Find current tax rates.

 Deductions and credits – what’s the difference?